Former New England Hardware Security Days

 Sponsors

-The third NEHWS was organized on 7 April, 2023 at the Northeastern University in Boston.
+The third NEHWS was organized on 7 April, 2023 at the Northeastern University in Boston, MA.

 9:00 - 9:15 Welcome Remarks: Gregory D. Abowd, Dean of Engineering, Northeastern University